vperrinfr/Mermaid4Powerpoint/README.md

 # Mermaid Diagram Plugin for PowerPoint

-A PowerPoint add-in that allows you to create beautiful diagrams using Mermaid.js syntax directly in your presentations.
+A **PowerPoint** add-in that allows you to create beautiful diagrams using Mermaid.js syntax directly in your presentations.
+That plugin has been designed by IBM Bob.

 ![Mermaid4Powerpoint App Display](picture/mermaid4Powerpoint.png)